dome9/cloud-bots-azure/README.md

 # Log Collection for Troubleshooting

-The cloudbots send log information to Dome9, that is used for troubleshooting.
+The cloudbots send log information to CloudGuard, that is used for troubleshooting.
 By default, this is enabled for all bots.
 You can disable this in your Azure account.
 Select the function, and set the environment variable SEND\_LOGS to False.
 This will apply to all bots in